sbonelosth/pingpong/README.md

-# Just Us is a disposable chatroom for two
+# pingpong is a disposable chatroom for two
 # A user can join and leave as they please
 # However, poor internet connection can lead to malfunction